Carbohydrate is the nutrient that has the biggest impact on blood glucose levels.

-The amount of carbs is determined not only by the type of food, but also the portion size.
+The amount of carbs is determined not only by the type of food but also the portion size.
 For example, a small portion of rice may contain 10g carbs, which then is broken down into glucose in the bloodstream and creates a small rise in your blood glucose level.

 However, a large portion of rice may contain 90g carbs.
-This is broken down into much more glucose in the bloodstream, and results in a significantly higher rise in your blood glucose level.
+This is broken down into much more glucose in the bloodstream and results in a significantly higher rise in your blood glucose level.

-People with type 2 diabetes on a flexible insulin regimen may find that matching their insulin dose to carbohydrate consumed improves their blood glucose levels.
+People with type 2 diabetes on a flexible insulin regimen may find that matching their insulin dose to carbohydrate consumed improve their blood glucose levels.
 Your healthcare team will be able to provide you with the appropriate advice on which treatment is best for you.

 Therefore, you may wish to learn how to accurately count the amount of carbs in the food and drink you consume.
 See the carb counting page for more information and tips about this.

-When considering a low-carb diet as an option, people with diabetes should be aware of possible side effects such as the risk of hypoglycemia, and should get support to reduce this risk if on insulin or medicines such as Gliclazide or Repaglinide.
+When considering a low-carb diet as an option, people with diabetes should be aware of possible side effects such as the risk of hypoglycemia and should get support to reduce this risk if on insulin or medicines such as Gliclazide or Repaglinide.
 Seek advice from your Health Care professional for further information about monitoring and adjustments to medication as required.

 Join others and come along to learn more